Terms of delivery

 • Enrolments are binding.

-• Course places are personal and cannot be transferred to another person.
+• A place on the course is personal and cannot be transferred to another person.

 • Our courses are for students aged 16 years or older.

-• Enrolment for courses is via the Ilmonet.fi online service or by telephone.
+• Enrolment for courses is via the Ilmonet.fi online service or by phone.

-• If a course is full, you can register for a place in the queue for the course.
+• If the course is full, you can enrol on a waiting list.
 The persons in the queue are notified by email and text message if a place on the course becomes available.
 Accepting a place in the queue is a binding enrolment.
 If the person in the queue does not respond to the notification of an available spot on the course within the validity of the notification, the person will be moved to the last place in the queue.

-• Participation can be cancelled free of charge if there are 10 or more days before the start of the course.
+• 10 or more days before the start of the course: the cancellation is free of charge.

-• If there are 1–9 days before the of the course, we will charge you for 50% of the course fee.
-However, OPH courses are charged in full.
+• 1–9 days before the start of the course: the student is charged 50% of the course fee.

-• Cancelling a cooking course will always lead to you being charged a course-specific material fee if you cancel the course less than 10 days before the start of the course.
+• Cancelling your place in a cooking course will always lead to you being charged a course-specific material fee in full if you cancel your participation less than 10 days before the start of the course.

 • You cannot cancel your enrolment by notifying the teacher.